James Beard Foundation America’s Classics Award Winner — 2010

 We spoke with Antoinette for some time after our meal, and to say that she and Mary (her mother) were excited would be an understatement.
 Mary has never been to New York, and Antoinette was anxious to show her around.
 We are excited for them, and offer our heartiest congratulations.

-Our meal for this visit was, as usual, superb.
+Our meal for another visit was, as usual, superb.
 Carne enchiladas, flat, with Red and a fried egg on top was the best version of a classic New Mexican dish that I have had.
 Perfectly prepared.
 Jane’s Chile Rellenos were fine as well, and she had them with Red on top.
 She now agrees with me (and many other reviewers) that their Red is legendary.
 I keep telling anybody who will listen to me that Mary and Tito’s is the best New Mexican Restaurant in New Mexico (and therefore, the universe).
 And now, the James Beard Foundation agrees with me.
 Mary & Tito’s can now be found on Facebook .

 The James Beard Foundation